GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/bulk-translating-block-content-in-multiple-posts-to-a-different-language/en.md

 # Bulk translating block content in multiple posts to a different language

-The previous recipe demonstrated how to translate a post.
-This recipe is the equivalent but translating multiple posts at once (in bulk), while executing a single call to the Google Translate API containing all text to translate from all the posts.
+The previous tutorial lesson demonstrated how to translate a post.
+This lesson is the equivalent but translating multiple posts at once (in bulk), while executing a single call to the Google Translate API containing all text to translate from all the posts.

 <div class="doc-highlight" markdown=1>